bitoesposito/virtualcard/docs/frontend-structure.md

-# Frontend Angular vCarder Structure
+# Frontend Angular Virtualcard Structure

 ## Overview
-This documentation describes the folder structure, main components, and permission management for the Angular frontend application vCarder.
+This documentation describes the folder structure, main components, and permission management for the Angular frontend application virtualcard.

 ---